-It’s safe and effective to choose which vaccine you receive as a booster, either Pfizer or Moderna, regardless of which initial vaccines your received.
-Novavax booster shots are expected to be approved by the FDA in the coming weeks.
-Health officials have discouraged people from receiving an initial J&J vaccine or booster due to a rare but serious blood clotting disorder.
+It’s safe and effective to choose which vaccine you receive as a booster, either Pfizer or Moderna, regardless of which initial vaccines you received.
+The Novavax booster can only be used as a first booster shot; if you’ve already gotten one or several COVID-19 boosters, you cannot receive a Novavax booster.

 Some vaccination sites ask for proof of identity or eligibility.
 Bring a driver’s license or other state-issued ID that shows your name, age and state residency, along with your health insurance card, if you have one.
 You won’t be charged for the initial vaccine series, or a booster shot, but the vaccine provider may bill your insurer a fee for administering the vaccine.
 After your first shot, bring your vaccine card for subsequent shots.

 The federal government allocates COVID-19 vaccines and boosters to pharmacies that are partnered with long-term care facilities to provide vaccinations, mainly on-site.

 Facilities that don’t have a pharmacy partner are encouraged to work with local or state health departments — or the federal government, if need be — to provide vaccinations.

 You should not have any out-of-pocket cost for getting a vaccine or a booster.
 AARP fought to make sure the federal government covers the cost of the vaccine itself.

 Scammers purport to offer COVID vaccines and treatments and try to charge for them.
 AARP's Fraud Watch Network is tracking the latest scams.